Nazanin-hub/MechaCar_Statistical_Analysis/README.md

 - Cost, fuel efficiency, reliability, and horse power would be some interesting metrics for customers to design a statistical study to compare the performance of the MechaCar vehicles against the performance of vehicles from other manufacturers.
 - The null hypothesis would be there is no statistical difference between the MechaCar vehicles and all other vehicles.
 The alternative would be the opposite.
 - An ANOVA test can be used to compare the each metric means across the different manufacturers.
-- One dataset containing MechaCar vehicles dataset and all other vehicles manufacturers can be used to perform the test.
+- One dataset containing MechaCar vehicles data regarding above metrics and all other vehicles manufacturers can be used to perform the test.